skalenetwork/mirage-manager/docs/Staking.md

 ### getEarnedFeeAmount

+Gets the amount of fees earned by a node

 ```solidity
 function getEarnedFeeAmount(NodeId node) public view returns (Fair amount)
 ```

-Gets the amount of fees earned by a node

-_Includes non-pulled rewards from the reward wallet_
+**dev:** _Includes non-pulled rewards from the reward wallet_

 #### Parameters